What is the difference between a gooseneck and a fifth wheel hitch?

 Obviously, the gooseneck hitch is a popular choice for towing heavy loads, especially in the case of horse trailers, RVs, and industrial equipment.
 But what exactly sets it apart from a fifth wheel hitch?
 Let’s dive into the details.

-See also Why choose a 5th wheel over a travel trailer?
+See also Is a fifth wheel easier to pull than a travel trailer?

 Definition and Design